warchiefrus/unbiased_test/README.md

 ### Compiles and hot-reloads for development
 ```
+on linux based system
 use - npm run dev insted of 'npm run serve' for start both of apollo server and vue

+or
+npm run apollo
+npm run serve
 ```

 ### Task Description